Unveiling the Dance of Molecules: Ro-Vibrational Dynamics of Molecules under Intense Illumination at Complex Plasmonic Interfaces: Three-dimensional plasmonic metasurfaces

 Although the linear absorption appears to be the same for all three configurations, the local EM intensity distributions are vastly different.
 This is explored in Figure \ref{fig:5}, where we examine both the intensity and its polarization properties.
 The detection plane is positioned 16 nm above the metasurface in order to scrutinize local EM field that will be driving molecules as discussed below.
 The TH array exhibits the highest intensity enhancement close to the upper corner of the hole.
 The SRR array shows the hot spots localized on both arms down the bottom.
 Enhancement induced by the CSRRs is primarily near the top left and the bottom right corners.
 In addition to the observed local field enhancement obviously playing a crucial role in the strong coupling with molecules, the near-field polarization must have a significant impact on the molecular orientation and alignment dynamics.
 To explore near-field polarization properties of the SPP mode, we calculate the optical chirality density $C$ for each configuration using the conventional expression\cite{Tang2010}

-The bottom row in Fig. \ref{fig:5} shows the chirality density for each configuration.
-Albeit the symmetry of both TH and SRR arrays, their near-field has distinct spatial regions of the EM field of left and right handedness.
-The TH configuration shows two large spots of the opposite chirality in the region of the strongest intensity enhancement.
-The SRR array has smaller chiral spots (some reaching 50 nm across) and noticeably lower chirality contrast compared to the TH array.
-Finally, the CSRR geometry shows extended chirality spots that seemingly swirl in the counterclockwise direction (opposite of the geometrical configuration of the CSRRs).
+The bottom row in Fig. \ref{fig:5} shows the chirality density distributions for each metasurface configuration.
+Despite the geometric symmetry of both TH and SRR arrays, their near-field exhibits distinct spatial regions of EM fields with opposite handedness (left and right circular polarization).
+The TH configuration demonstrates two prominent regions of opposite chirality coinciding with areas of maximum field enhancement.
+These regions are characterized by high chirality contrast and well-defined boundaries, suggesting possible strong chiral light-matter interactions at these locations.

-The bottom row in Figure \ref{fig:5} displays the chirality density for each configuration.
-Despite the symmetry of both the TH and SRR arrays, their near-fields exhibit distinct spatial regions of left- and right-handed chiral fields.
-In the TH configuration, there are two large areas of opposite chirality in the region with the strongest intensity enhancement.
-The SRR array features smaller chiral spots, some reaching up to 50 nm in size, with noticeably lower chirality contrast compared to the TH array.
-In contrast, the CSRR geometry presents extended chirality spots that appear to swirl in a counterclockwise direction, opposite to the geometrical configuration of the CSRRs.